O-Isaac/CSVO/README.md

 ## Introduction
 **CSVO** is a visuals-only modlist for Skyrim SE (1.6.1170), built around [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
 Based on [Althros Dev Tools](https://github.com/Styyx1/ADT).

+This is a list made for the user to build upon and have a quick and easy full PBR Community Shaders focused setup.
+Things are set up to easily be pulled apart.
+Mesh fixes are in place to avoid the hassle of organization so you can get straight to adding your favorite overhauls and start playing.

 View the full mod list [here](https://loadorderlibrary.com/lists/csvo-community-shaders-visual-overhaul).

 Licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).